chase-roohms/chase-roohms.github.io/src/content/blog/criteria-for-automation.md

   <figcaption class="text-center text-sm text-gray-400 mt-2">The MOTD on one of my servers</figcaption>
 </figure>

-After setting up my first server I put a decent chunk of time into setting up [this repository](https://github.com/chase-roohms/ServerConfig/tree/main), which would house the default and tailored customizations for each server I added.
-A new server could now be configured with just two commands.
+After configuring my first server I spent a significant of time setting up [this repository](https://github.com/chase-roohms/ServerConfig/tree/main) to house both the default and tailored customizations for each server I added.
+With this in place, a new server could be customized to my liking with just two commands.

 ```shell
 git clone "https://github.com/chase-roohms/ServerConfig.git" "./.ServerConfig"
 bash "./.ServerConfig/configure"
 ```

 The problem?
-I only ever got to three servers.
+I only ever set up three servers.
 I realized quickly that I did not need to scale past that, and it would've taken far less time to just copy the MOTDs and `.bashrc` files across those three servers manually.

 ## Delivering Value
 As a hobby, I create poster collections for movie and TV franchises, it's a refreshing break from technical work that lets me exercise my creative side.
 You can see some of my work on [TPDb](https://theposterdb.com/user/NeonVariant?category=All&textless=All&language=all&sort=Downloads&variation=orig&section=uploads).